Lying on a Mortgage Application

 Will a mortgage be approved if you lie on a mortgage application?

-Falsifying important data about yourself will be discovered relatively quickly by stringent lenders who will expect to see evidence of your eligibility, and they will verify it.
+Falsifying essential data about yourself will be discovered relatively quickly by stringent lenders who will expect to see evidence of your eligibility, and they will verify it.
 This includes personal information and wage slips, for example.
 Even if you did manage to use deception to get through the initial stage of an application, it would most likely be uncovered at the underwriting stage.

 What are the penalties for lying on a mortgage application?